ynput/ayon-usd-resolver/Docs/Ayon_Docs/Dev_Docs.md

 you don't want to activate the feature.

 `PINNING_FILE_PATH`\
-this is a path to the pinning file.
+This is a path to the pinning file.

 `PROJECT_ROOTS`\
 when running the resolver against the AYON server the CppApi will query the